realFrankieWilson/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	* Importation of any module is not allowed
 	* Using *str.upper()* and *str.isupper()* is not allowed
 	* Only 2 print functions is allowed with the string format.

+#### 9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important.

+Write a function that prints the last digit of a number.

+	* Prototype: *def print_last_digit(number):*
+	* Returns The value of the last digit
+	* importing any module is not allowed.